aureleduda/inkscape-origami/README.md

 # inkscape-origami
-a set of tools and fils for origami diagraming with inkscape
+a set of tools and files for origami diagraming with inkscape